ZhijianZhou01/BioAider/README.md

 Of course, if the datas is codon gene, BioAider provides multiple sets of different codon tables for users, and could scan each condon sites in aligned sequence datasets, and identifies the type of mutation, including synonymous, non-synonymous, insertions and deletions and early termination.
 Finally, BioAider will automatically summarize and output the relevant analysis results.

-<b>Note: </b>The codon gene sequences for mutations analysis have to be aligned by translation-alignment methon in advance, It is worth mentioning that BioAider packed three multiple-sequence-alignment software (mafft, muscle and clsutal-omega) in the graphical interface, and and provided translation-alignment additionally.
+<b>Note: </b>The codon gene sequences for mutations analysis have to be aligned by translation-alignment methon in advance, It is worth mentioning that BioAider packed three multiple-sequence-alignment software (mafft, muscle and clsutal-omega) in the graphical interface, and provided translation-alignment additionally.

 Whether it’s nucleotides or amino acids or coding genes, BioAider could plot the frequency distribution graph for mutation sites through specifing groups of substitution frequencey in custom.